kamindustries/Dust/README.md

 # Dust
 Dust is a GPU-based particle simulation and rendering system for Unity.

+### Usage
+Add the `DustParticleSystem` component to a Game Object and a DustRenderer, either `DustPointRenderer` or `DustInstanceRenderer`.

 All simulation is done in world space.

-### Usage
-Add the DustParticleSystem component to a Game Object and press play.

 ### Requirements
 * \>=Unity 2017.3
 * GPU with compute shader support

 ### Features
-* Inherit velocity from either a parent Rigidboy or Transform node
+* Rendering modes:
+    * Point cloud
+    * Mesh instancing
 * Emission shapes:
     - Sphere
     - Mesh renderer
+* 2D, 3D, 4D animated noise
 * Color by life and by velocity gradients
-* 2D, 3D, 4D animated noise
 * Mass, momentum, and lifespan random value range
 * Cast- and self-shadowing
+* Inherit velocity Rigidboy or Transform component
+* Align to direction

+### Description

+The particle system kernel handles simulation state via a structured buffer containing several attributes.
+Structures can be found in `DustParticleSystemCommon.cginc`.
+Rendering components send the particle system buffer to shaders for rendering.
+Rendering components can be stacked on the same game object for layering effects.

 ### To Do
+* Depth buffer collision
 * Rotation over lifetime + by speed
 * Velocity over lifetime
 * Size over lifetime